© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Landore New Quay is a scheduled monument protected by Cadw under reference GM484.
 View the official record →

-Landore New Quay is a post-medieval quay structure located in Swansea, Wales, dating from the industrial expansion of the eighteenth and nineteenth centuries.
+Landore New Quay is a post-medieval and modern quay located in Swansea, Wales, situated within the Scheduled Ancient Monument designation GM484.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM484.

 Landore New Quay dates from the post medieval/modern period, and is classified as a quay.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Landore New Quay is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM484.